NodeScriptLang/guides/src/quick-start.md

 Without inputs our endpoint will always show us the same "Hello, World!" no matter what.

-Let's make it a bit more interesting and introduce an input, so that it would greet a person with specified name.
+Let's make it a bit more interesting and introduce an input, so that it would greet a person with a specified name.

 - Click the <kbd>Inputs</kbd> button &rarr; <kbd>Add input</kbd>.